zjlin-42/CAH-reproducibility/README.md

 ## Files

-- `zoomin3D.m`: Main simulation code.
+- `zoomin3D.m`: Main simulation code for computing the contact angle.
-- `demo.m`: Demonstration script that runs the simulation and displays the CAH interval for a representative direction.
+- `demo.m`: A quick demonstration of the directional CAH calculation.

 ## Usage

 Run `demo.m` in MATLAB.
-The script runs `zoomin3D.m`, generates the numerical data, and displays the receding and advancing contact angles for the selected direction.
+The demo runs a representative case with time step `tau = 1e-2` and spatial resolution `N = 64`, and displays the receding and advancing contact angles for a selected direction.

+The simulations used in the manuscript were performed with higher spatial resolution.